As the use of rideshare services continues to become more popular, the risk of accidents increases.

 You should be concentrating on your recovery, not the added stress of arguing with an insurance company.
 Rideshare apps are extremely popular in San Francisco, and we have years of experience dealing with Uber and other rideshare apps’ insurance companies.

-Contact our office to schedule a free no-obligation consultation to learn more about how Wakeford Law Firm can help you successfully recover compensation in an Uber accident.
+Contact our office to schedule a free no-obligation consultation to learn more about how Wakeford Law Firm can help you get the Uber accident settlement you deserve.